 The decision to host your first academy seminar, although exciting, is likely accompanied by a rush of important questions.
 Are you leading the seminar, or will you pay someone else like an affiliated master instructor?
 How much do you charge?
 How will you market the event to your students?
-How will you process payment for the event?
+How will you utilize martial arts software for the event?

 While these sample questions may be daunting at first, hosting your first seminar can be quite simple – it doesn’t have to be a large international conference!
 You have already taken advantage of the rapid-growth martial arts industry by starting your business.
 Now, you can take advantage of technology advancements and multiply your school’s impact by hosting a premier local seminar.